plone/training/ressources.rst

 We have not yet talked about CSS and Javascript.
 At the moment these are considered static resources.

 You can declare and access static resources with special urls.
-The configure.zcml of our package alsready has a declaration for resources:
+The configure.zcml of our package already has a declaration for resources:

 .. code-block:: xml